-10. CONTROL OVER INVESTMENTS 10.1 Proper records should be kept of all investments made.
-At the very least the following facts should be indicated:- □ Institution. □ Principle investment. □ Interest rate. ☐ Maturity date. ☐ Details of growth of the investment, calculated annually at 30 June, including interest capitalised.
-10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
-It must then be established as what to do with the funds bearing in mind the cashflow requirements.
-10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital.
-10.4 Investment documents and certificates should be kept in a fire-resistant safe to which access is controlled.
-10.5 The Chief Financial Officer is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically.
-10.6 The Mayor should be informed of all investment withdrawals before date of maturity of R1 000 000 (One Million Rand) and above prior to withdrawal.
-11. IMPLEMENTATION AND REVIEW OF THIS POLICY 12.1 This policy shall be implemented once approved by Council.
-All future investments must be made in accordance with this policy.
-12.2 In terms of section 17 (1) (e) of the MFMA this policy must be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.
+10.1 Proper records should be kept of all investments made.
+At the very least the following

+- 10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
+It must then be established as what to do with the funds bearing in mind the cash flow requirements. - 10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital. - 10.4 Investment documents and certificates should be kept in a fire-resistant safe to which access is controlled. - 10.5 The Chief Financial Officer is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically.

+11. IMPLEMENTATION AND REVIEW OF THIS POLICY

+- 12.1 This policy shall be implemented once approved by Council.
+All future investments must be made in accordance with this policy. - 12.2 In terms of section 17 (1) (e) of the MFMA this policy must be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.